opencog/docker/opencog/lang-pairs/README.md

         docker build -t opencog/lang-pairs .
 ```
 3. Create a container (an instance of the image):
-   `docker create --name pair-counter -p 8080:80 -p 17002:17002 -it opencog/lang-pairs`
+   `docker create --name pair-counter -p 8080:80 -p 17002:17002 -p 18082:18082 -it opencog/lang-pairs`
    Note: the `-p` flag is `external_port:internal_port`.
 The first flag
    exposes the internal webserver on `localhost:8080` and the second
    flag exposes the CogServer to the outside world.
+The third exposes
+   the CogServer WebSockets port; usefule for visualization.

 4. Copy your input text files into the container, using the
    `docker container cp` command.
 The default configuration expects